awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-videos.md

 # Detecting Unsafe Stored Videos<a name="procedure-moderate-videos"></a>

 Amazon Rekognition Video unsafe content detection in stored videos is an asynchronous operation\.
-To started detecting unsafe content, call [StartContentModeration](API_StartContentModeration.md)\.
+To start detecting unsafe content, call [StartContentModeration](API_StartContentModeration.md)\.
 Amazon Rekognition Video publishes the completion status of the video analysis to an Amazon Simple Notification Service topic\.
 If the video analysis is successful, call [GetContentModeration](API_GetContentModeration.md) to get the analysis results\.
 For more information about starting video analysis and getting the results, see [Calling Amazon Rekognition Video Operations](api-video.md)\.

  This procedure expands on the code in [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), which uses an Amazon Simple Queue Service queue to get the completion status of a video analysis request\.